 Highlight Overwrite

-Keep the bar longer than the word.
-A short bar points at the correction.
-A longer bar looks like a header, date strip, or emphasis mark.
+When the tested bar works, keep it longer than the word.
+A short bar points at the correction; a longer bar can read as a header, date strip, or emphasis mark.

 the ink is still wet